davidrihtarsic/davidrihtarsic.github.io/Robotika_Zacetna/Skripta/Experiential_Learning_of_Robotics.md

 > `const` variables may or may not be replaced inline in the code.
 It is guaranteed to be type-safe though since it carries its own type with it.

 >
-# PROGRAMMING LOOPs: FOR-NEXT & WHILE
+# PROGRAMMING LOOPs: FOR-NEXT & DO-WHILE

 It is very often needed, that we want to repeat some part of code several times.
 In that case we can use programming loops where we can specify which code should be repeated.
 In general there are two very often situation where we are using the programming loops:

 1. We know `how many times` some code should repeat and
 2. The code is `repeated while the condition` is met.

-## For-Nex Loop
+## For-Next Loop

 So called `For-Next` loop is used whenever the repetition of the code can be controlled by a `counter`.
 Counter is a number with some **starting value** and gets incremented by each repetition of the code.
 When `counter` reaches the given **ending value** repetition will stop.
 Typical examples where `For-Next` loop is used are: